isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-on-contact/index.md

 Further, washing pets with dish soap may be less effective as you'll require massive pet scrubbing using a flea comb.
 Besides, you must read the flea-shampoo usage instructions. - Remember don't use do shampoomust neverbe used in washing the cats while you must also avoid using a shampoo meant for adult pets on puppies and kittens.

-So, ensure to talk to the pet veterinarian while considering using the flea-treatment products available online or on Amazon - use [age-appropriate flea killers](https://www.aspcapro. org/resource/getting-rid-fleas-kittens-and-puppies).
-Use the recommended treatment since over-treatment may be toxic.
+So, ensure to talk to the pet veterinarian while considering using the flea-treatment products available online or on Amazon - use [age-appropriate flea killers](https://www.aspcapro.org/resource/getting-rid-fleas-kittens-and-puppies).Use the recommended treatment since over-treatment may be toxic.

 Finally, combing the pet's hair or fur helps remove dead skin and adult fleas for better health.
 Comb keenly around the pet's backside, belly. , and neck as these are areas that fleas gather and hide.